A bald man in glasses and striped sweater watches something on a white laptop.

 Young Asian business woman going on a business trip.
 Business and leisure travel.

-The foregoing article was last updated on the 14th of November 2023.
+The foregoing article was last updated in December 2025.
 It does not contain legal advice and is for informational purposes only.
 KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency or completeness of any of the information contained in this article and/or any of the content linked to within it.
 Always check the official government website of your departure and arrival destinations prior to travel for up-to-date information.

 Sources: